hashicorp/go-getter/README.md

 downloaded in a temporary file then parsed.
 The destination of the temporary file can be changed by setting system specific environment variables: `TMPDIR` for unix; `TMP`, `TEMP` or `USERPROFILE` on windows.
-Read godoc of [os.TempDir](https://golang.org/pkg/os/#TempDir) for more information.
+Read godoc of [os.TempDir](https://golang.org/pkg/os/#TempDir) for more information on the temporary directory selection.
 Content of files are expected to be BSD or GNU style.
 Once go-getter is done with the checksum file; it is deleted.

 The checksum query parameter is never sent to the backend protocol implementation.
 It is used at a higher level by go-getter itself.